SerhiiLe/ThermostatESP01/README.md

 Built around libraries from AlexGyver.
 No MQTT, full autonomy, maximum simplicity.
 You can bookmark http://relay.local and not look for IP.
 The name can be changed in the settings, if desired.
 After power on, the access point "AP relay" works for five minutes, for simple setup.
 There is no password.
-When connecting for the first time, I recommend going to the point and choosing your WiFi network, then the relay will always be available.
+When connecting for the first time, I recommend going to the relay and choosing your WiFi network, then the relay will always be available.

 The interface is in Russian, but can be easily translated into any language, everything that is displayed on the screen is in the "build" function, you just need to replace the phrases with your language.